wgxli/complex-function-plotter/README.md

 ## Features
 * Several toggleable display and graphics options
+* Fully anti-aliased and anti-Moiré'd visual output
+* Computation of arbitrary contour integrals and residues
-* Arbitrary number of auxiliary variables; smooth visualization of their effect on the plotted function
+* Arbitrary number of auxiliary variables; fast + smooth visualization of their effect on the plotted function
-* Custom functions via GLSL shader API
+* Arbitrary custom functions via GLSL shader API

 ## Documentation
 Full documentation is available within the app.